 Tip If you Create a File, you can choose to Browse for a Template.
 This enables you to work from an existing template and ensure consistency across topics.
 See Cobra Learning - Using HTML Document Templates for more information.

 - If you are creating a new document, link, dropbox folder, discussion, or quiz, click Publish.

 - If you are adding files from My Computer, Course Offering Files, Shared Files, or (if available) OneDrive Files, click Add.

-- If you are adding a new video or Capture, click Save.
+- If you are adding a new video, click Save.